-This legislative report presents the 2014 annual information required by the California Legislature per the state budget bill AB 1338, passed in September 2008.
+This legislative report presents the 2015 annual information required by the California Legislature per the state budget bill AB 1338, passed in September 2008.
 The bill included a rider creating new Section 326.5 of the California Public Utilities Code.
 Among other things, the new law requires the California Public Utilities Commission (CPUC) to report to the Legislature certain information concerning entities or programs created by order of the CPUC.

-SEC.
-20. Section 326.5 is added to the Public Utilities Code, to read:
+In 2015, Section 326.5 of the Public Utilities Code was amended and renumbered to read:

-326.5.
-By January 10, 2009, and by January 10 of each year thereafter, the commission shall report to the Joint Legislative Budget Committee and appropriate fiscal and policy committees of the Legislature, on all sources and amounts of funding and actual and proposed expenditures, both in the two prior fiscal years and for the proposed fiscal year, including any costs to ratepayers, related to both of the following:
+By January 10 of each year, the commission shall report to the Joint Legislative Budget Committee and appropriate fiscal and policy committees of the Legislature, on all sources and amounts of funding and actual and proposed expenditures, both in the two prior fiscal years and for the proposed fiscal year, including any costs to ratepayers, related to both of the following: